cakephp/docs/en/orm/retrieving-data-and-resultsets.rst

 The ``find('threaded')`` finder returns nested entities that are threaded together through a key field.
 By default this field is ``parent_id``.
-This finder allows you to easily access data stored in an 'adjacency list' style table.
+This finder allows you to access data stored in an 'adjacency list' style table.
 All entities matching a given ``parent_id`` are placed under the ``children`` attribute::